jaedong98/accessibility4md/docs/proposal.md

 - Many preview or transformer tools don't validate the accessibility.

 ---
-# Promise & Project Goal
+# Promise, Principles & Project Goal
 * Find the accessibility issue in compile time and help people to publish the web contents with accessibility.
   * Educate and enforce the accessibility standards.
+* Priciples of Disability Justice
+  * Recognizing Wholeness
+  * Leadership of those most impacted
 * Study and deliver a extensible tool that checks the accessibility of the markdown.

 ---